otp.join_by_time#

 Set parameter

-Adding prefix to right source for all columns:
+Adding prefix to right source for all columns will fix this problem:

 Use parameter